By Lynn Burnett

 It wasn’t an ordinary message

-Took you be
+Took you beyond your route

 The message dealt with brotherhood